XRPLF/xrpl-dev-portal/content/@i18n/ja/resources/contribute-documentation/index.md

 parent: concepts.html
 metadata:
   indexPage: true
+seo:
-blurb: rippled is the core peer-to-peer server that manages the XRP Ledger.
+    description: rippled is the core peer-to-peer server that manages the XRP Ledger.
 This section covers concepts that help you learn the "what" and "why" behind fundamental aspects of the rippled server.
 ---
 ```